|

 More at www.EarlyMusicNow.org

-For this summer’s collaboration with Optimist Theatre, EMN musicians will perform Renaissance selections inspired by the plays of Shakespeare.
-Ironically, The Taming of the Shrew is one of the few plays by the Bard with no songs at all — a rarity given that most Elizabethan dramas included at least one.
+For this summer’s collaboration with Optimist Theatre, EMN musicians will perform Renaissance selections as a live prelude to The Taming of the Shrew.
+Ironically, Shrew is one of the few Shakespeare plays with no songs at all — a rarity, since music was a vital tool in Elizabethan theatre, used to set mood, signal class, and stir emotion.

 Performers: Tim Sterner Miller (lute), Brett Lipshutz (recorders), and Charlie Rasmussen (viola da gamba).